90zlaya/php-library/readme.md

 Modification:

-* Date_Time_Format: format_to_database and format_to_user now validating date and ensuring if date is not empty - new method not_empty created
+* Date_Time_Format: format_to_database and format_to_user now validating date and ensuring if date is not empty - new method not_empty created.
+Variables reformated to $types array.
 * Email: documentation of methods updated
 * Format: return values revisited
 * Spider module now works with Geo_Plugin class instead of built-in geoPlugin and works over multiple functions